 Across Facebook’s entire portfolio which includes Instagram, WhatsApp, Facebook Android and iOS apps, Mentions and Messenger, NONE of them support stereo audio.
 The only way you can share a stereo audio file through one of Facebook’s products is by uploading it via desktop and using the Facebook website.
-And even then, the audio is incredibly compressed to an unlistenable degree.
+And even then, the audio is incredibly compressed to an unlistenable degree because it has to be compressed to be able to run on the website.
 Hear the difference for yourself:

 Notice the digital compression sound on the Facebook video.
 The YouTube upload is much cleaner.

+Facebook has been around for years now and has the highest amount of users at it’s fingertips, so in reality, it should be catering to it’s consumers needs.
 It is the giant tech companies like Facebook and Twitter’s responsibility to provide us, the consumer with the best tools to tell our stories.
 As long as Facebook converts everything to mono, how are we to know it can be better?
-However, as headphone sales continue to rise and iPhones now come with stereo speakers, more people are noticing the difference and demanding more.
-There are many creators sharing incredible stories with high quality audio, but Facebook is limiting them from truly connecting with their audiences.
+However, as headphone sales continue to rise and iPhones now come with stereo speakers, more people are noticing the difference and demanding more, and a better quality of experience.
+There are many creators sharing incredible stories with high quality audio, but Facebook is limiting them from truly connecting with their audiences, which is hurting everyone.
 That ends now.